Valdez has MLB-record 25th quality start, Astros down A's – KION546

 AP Sports Writer

+HOUSTON (AP) — Working closely with Framber Valdez, Houston catcher Martin Maldonado has enjoyed a front-row seat for the journey that has turned the left-hander into one of baseball’s top pitchers in his fifth season.

+“It is a lot of calm, a lot of confidence and a lot of maturity from him,” Maldonado said.
+“He knows what he can do good.
+Listening more and taking pride in the work, less emotional on the mound.
+So I’ve seen a lot of stuff going into (his growth).”

-HOUSTON (AP) — Framber Valdez set an MLB record with his 25th straight quality start, and Yordan Alvarez and Martin Maldonado had four RBIs each to help the Houston Astros build an early lead in an 11-2 rout of the Oakland Athletics on Sunday.
+Valdez set a major league record with his 25th straight quality start, and Yordan Alvarez and Maldonado had four RBIs apiece in the Astros’ 11-2 victory over the Oakland Athletics on Sunday.

+Alvarez, who ranks second in the AL with 37 homers, drove in three runs with a double in Houston’s five-run third inning.
+He tacked on an RBI double in the sixth.

-Valdez (16-5) allowed four hits and two runs with seven strikeouts in six innings to pass Jacob deGrom (24 in 2018) for the most consecutive quality starts in a single season in MLB history.
-Valdez, who threw his first career shutout in his last start, is 15-4 during this streak, which began April 25.
+Valdez (16-5) allowed two runs and four hits in six innings to pass Jacob deGrom (24 in 2018) for the most consecutive quality starts in a single season in MLB history.
+Valdez, who threw his first career shutout in his last start, is 15-4 during his streak, which began April 25.

+“It’s one of those things that just goes down on your résumé, and to be able to have a record like that does mean a lot for me,” he said through a translator.

+Valdez’s career-high 16 wins rank second in the AL behind teammate Justin Verlander (17) and his 2.57 ERA is sixth.

+Manager Dusty Baker raved about the consistency Valdez has brought to the team this season.

+“That’s a remarkable streak,” Baker said.
+“There have been some some great pitchers that he surpassed by breaking this record and I’m just glad that he accomplished it and we won the ballgame.”

-Maldonado tied a career-high with his first four-hit game since 2015 and scored four times for the first time in his 12-year career.
-He singled three times before smacking a three-run homer to the seats in left field with two outs in the seventh to make it 11-2.
+Maldonado tied a career high with his first four-hit game since 2015, and he scored four times for the first time in his 12-year career.
+He singled three times before smacking a three-run homer to left with two outs in the seventh.

-The Astros jumped on rookie Ken Waldichuk (0-2) early as he was tagged for five hits and five runs in 2 2/3 innings in his fifth career start.
+Oakland rookie Ken Waldichuk (0-2) was tagged for five runs and five hits in 2 2/3 innings in his fifth career start.

-Dermis Garcia had a two RBI double in the sixth, but the Athletics couldn’t get much else going on offensively as they lost for the fourth time in six games.
-They didn’t get a hit until Shea Langeliers singled with one out in the fifth, but Valdez sat down the next two batters.
+Dermis Garcia hit a two-run double in the sixth, but the Athletics couldn’t get much else going offensively as they lost for the fourth time in six games.

-Nick Allen and Tony Kemp hit consecutive singles to start the sixth before Garcia’s double scored them both to cut the lead to 7-2.
+“This team has competed all year,” manager Mark Kotsay said.
+“We fight.
+We have shown that.
+We’re playing some good baseball teams right now that are going to be in the postseason. … It’s a test, and we are going to continue to grind.”

 TRAINER’S ROOM